Aleksandra-Belova/Data-Analysis/Details sales analysis/README.md

 **Data description:**
 Revenue from details and spare parts sales.
 Data has information about product, period and sales amount.
 Data is presented in several files with machine unreadable format.

 **Task:**
 It is neccesary to create data mart for sales in dwh and visualize data.

 **Instruments:**
-Rough data preparation is made in **Jupyter Notebbok**, using only pandas.
+Rough data preparation is made in **Jupyter Notebook**, using only pandas.
 Building dictionary, sales mart and calculations is made using **MS SQL** in Dbeaver.
 Vizualization of data is made in **Power BI**, dashboard is presented in PDF format.

 **Study content:**
 1. Data preparation